 Whether you use a brush, roller, or sprayer, there is no easy way to paint the exterior of your house.
-But when certain factors are right, painting your house with a sprayer will be both easier and faster than with a roller or brush.
+When certain factors are right, painting your house with a sprayer will be both easier and faster than with a roller or brush.

 Fast: Once prep is finished and you are suited up and the sprayer is primed, spraying goes quickly.

 Prep Work: The prep work is long and arduous.
 Every single part of your house and within spraying range that will not be painted must be masked.

 Tools and Materials